First Eid 2017, Perak

 Being away from home and entering college, you’re going to leave everything behind and gradually all the things you felt familiar about will remain as memories.

 ‘I remembered that restaurant.
-Their food are delicious.’
+Their food is delicious.’

 ‘Oh, look!
-It’s the bowling place we used to go after school.’
+It’s the bowling place we used to go after school is over.’

 ‘Where did the pisang goreng Auntie’s stall went to?’

-Riding around the home town especially would bring out these kind of nostalgic memories and the tidbits of familiarity around is comforting but as we are changing so does the place we called our home.
-But I guess home is still home when I see familiar faces that I could rely into.
+Riding around the hometown especially would bring out these kinds of nostalgic memories and the tidbits of familiarity around is comforting but as we are changing so does the place we called our home.
+But I guess home is still home when I see familiar faces that I could rely on.

 My parents, families and friends.